uoftgasa/uoftgasa.github.io/markdown/index.md

 The landlord is only permitted to enter the area you rent after giving you 24 hours advance notice, and only then between the hours of 8am and 8pm.
 However, landlords may enter without this notice in emergencies, with permission of the tenant, or when showing the rental unit for the purposes of renting to a new tenant.

+**How do I leave my current tenancy?**

+You are required to give your landlord 60 days notice before moving out, to allow them time to replace you.

+**Can

 **Landlords cannot:**

 - demand a key/security/damages deposit